100 Notable alumni of

 -

-Stanisław Mateusz Ignacy Wyspiański was a Polish playwright, painter and poet, as well as interior and furniture designer.
-A patriotic writer, he created a series of symbolic, national dramas within the artistic philosophy of the Young Poland Movement.
+Stanisław Mateusz Ignacy Wyspiański was a Polish playwright, painter, poet, and interior and furniture designer.
+A patriotic writer, he created symbolic national dramas accordant with the artistic premises of the Young Poland movement.

 -